altoo-ag/akka-kryo-serialization/README.md

 messages about implicitly registered classes.

-Another useful trick is to provide your own custom initializer for Kryo (see below) and inside it you register classes of a few objects that are typically used by your application, for example:
+Another useful trick is to provide your own custom initializer for Kryo (see below) and inside it you registerclasses of a few objects that are typically used by your application, for example:

 ```scala